Monte-Christo/dockerdevenv/ReadMe.md

 Commit and Sync

-In the local instance of VS Code, create Image from Dockerfile
+Create Image from Dockerfile (right-click and provide tag)

 Push to DockerHub